yoshall/GeoMAN/README.md

 ```

 ## Dataset [[Click here](http://urban-computing.com/data/Data-1.zip)]
 The datasets we use for model training is detailed in Section 4.1 of our paper, which are still under processing for release.
-You can test the code using the air quality data from 2014/5/1 to 2015/4/30 in our previous research, i.e., KDD-13 and KDD-15.
+You can use the sampled data with 100 instances under "sample_data" folder.
+Besides, you can also test the code by using the air quality data from 2014/5/1 to 2015/4/30 in our previous research, i.e., KDD-13 and KDD-15.
 For more datasets, you can visit the [homepage](http://urban-computing.com/) of Urban Computing Lab in JD Group.